wp-plugins/siteorigin-panels/readme.txt

 I've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 1.3 =
+* Added option to select row styles.
+Requires theme integration.
+* Added open in new window options to bundled widgets.
+* Moved caching of bundled widget CSS into database instead of file based caching.
+* Various bug fixes and performance enhancements.

 = 1.2.11 =
 * Prebuilt layouts are now loaded through AJAX to improve performance.